 - Consult a Healthcare Provider: Always speak with your doctor before adding saffron tea to your routine, especially if you have underlying health conditions.

-Enjoying saffron tea in moderation is generally safe, but being aware of these precautions ensures you get its benefits without unwanted effects.
+Enjoying saffron tea in moderation is generally safe, but being mindful of harmful saffron pairings ensures you get its benefits without unwanted effects.

 Wrapping Up